YMC-William/YMC-SDK-Documentation/YMC_Analytics_API.md

 	}

 ### First Launching
-An Event of type "YA0birth" should be posted to YMCA server for tracking first launching of the app. a full example is as following:
+An Event of type "YA0birth" should be posted to the YMCA server for tracking a first launch of the app. a full example follows:

 	{
 	"event": "YA0birth",